actionsflow/actionsflow/packages/actionsflow-trigger-instagram/README.md

 # `@actionsflow/trigger-instagram`

-This is a [instagram](https://www.instagram.com/) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow).
+This is an [instagram](https://www.instagram.com/) trigger of [Actionsflow](https://github.com/actionsflow/actionsflow).
 Any new action in Instagram will trigger the trigger.

 > This is an official trigger, you don't need to install it manually.